fleetdm/fleet/handbook/people.md

   - Include link to job description in "Roles" (even if it's a stub).
   - Include link to Fleeties document.

-The CEO will confirm:
-  - The "Roles" document has the job description and "Responsibilities" and "Experience" are both listed and look accurate.
-  - The Fleeties document has the correct manager and job title, and that the start date is not entered yet (so we can tell an offer has not been extended).
-  - That it makes business sense to make this hire by evaluating the likely cost in terms of base and equity pay, and reviewing the stock options pool.

 After getting CEO approval, create a position in Breezy.

 ### Creating a new position in Breezy